 - Literacy (Reading and Writing)

 - Expressive Arts and Design (Art and Drama)

 - Understanding of the World (IT, History and Geography)

 A Foundation Stage Profile is built up to give a picture of each child’s progress.
 This is available to parents to add their own contributions on the child’s home learning achievements throughout the year.

 Activities are available both inside and outside the classroom, with equal importance being given to the Outdoor Learning Environment.
 Each child will receive a balance of teacher-led and child-initiated learning opportunities. and they also benefit from lessons with specialist teachers e.g. Sport and French.
-The Curriculum Maps below give an overview of the curriculum during the Spring Term 1.
+The Curriculum Map below gives an overview of the curriculum during the Autumn Term.